 I reported “creditability” of my prescription plans in March of this year and now I am getting notices that it is due in October.
 Are these the same notices?
 Is this the same creditable coverage document and what do I need to do?

-Creditable coverage documents and notices can be confusing because they include two different “parts”.
+Creditable coverage documents and notices can be confusing because they include two different “parts.”
 Do not confuse the reporting of Creditability to the Centers for Medicare and Medicaid Services (CMS) with the notices you must provide to your employees.

 With all of these requirements, there is good news!
-Your broker or group health care provider can tell you whether or not your plan is creditable AND The Centers for Medicare and Medicaid Services provides the model notices and a direct link to the online form for reporting.
+Your broker or group healthcare provider can tell you whether or not your plan is creditable AND The Centers for Medicare and Medicaid Services provides the model notices and a direct link to the online form for reporting.
 Creating and distributing these notices should be fairly easy and a quick item to knock off your to do list.
 Just get the notices on your calendar each year and don’t forget to include both pieces.

 strategic HR inc. knows that keeping abreast of legal compliance issues can be daunting, especially when the laws keep changing.
 We can help you stay compliant by fielding your questions and offering resources to help you identify and mitigate compliance issues.
-Visit our Compliance page to learn about our auditing services which can help you identify trouble spots in your HR function.
+Visit our Legal Compliance & Recordkeeping page to learn about our auditing services which can help you identify trouble spots in your HR function.